alexiusacademia/unitconvert/readme.md

 Firstly, fork the repository and clone to your own machine.

-To contribute to a selected version, create a new branch (e.g. v0.5.0) and then work from there.
+> To contribute to a selected version, create a new branch (e.g. v0.5.0) and then work from there.
 To submit the version for review, create a pull request.
 Make sure to follow the main feature indicated in the `roadmap.md` file.

+To avoid conflict in pushing branch name in a tag format, please create your branch names in the format v000 for v0.0.0.
+Since this creates issues when pushing changes to the branch due to same command for pushing branch and pushing tag to the origin.